We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Even in the case of psychogenic ED, it’s best to consult a doctor who can advise the best next steps.
+Even in the case of psychogenic ED, it’s best to consult a doctor who can recommend the best next steps.

-The FDA also maintains an updated list of tainted sexual enhancement products on their
+The FDA also maintains an updated list of tainted sexual enhancement products on its

 The risks of taking male enhancement pills are high.
-There are many male enhancement pills that aren’t transparent about their ingredients.
+Many male enhancement pills aren’t transparent about their ingredients.
 Taking pills with unknown ingredients could result in serious side effects, especially if they interact with other medications or supplements you’re taking.

-Talk with a doctor before trying any new supplements or herbal medicines to determine what ingredients are in them and how they could potentially affect you — especially if you’re taking other medications.
+Before trying any new supplements or herbal medicines, you should speak with a doctor to determine what ingredients are in them and how they could potentially affect you — especially if you’re taking other medications.

-Vacuum pumps, also known as penis pumps, are tubes that fit over the penis and remove air, which results in an increase in blood flow to achieve an erection.
+Vacuum pumps, also known as penis pumps, are tubes that fit over the penis and remove air, which increases blood flow to achieve an erection.
 This device can temporarily make your penis appear larger, as it causes swelling.

-However, if it’s not used properly or used too frequently, the vacuum pump runs the risk of damaging the elastic tissue.
+But if it’s not used correctly or used too frequently, the vacuum pump runs the risk of damaging the elastic tissue.
 This can affect erections long term.